aduffeck/has_alter_ego/README.md

       has_schizophrenia
     end

-You would then create a file db/fixtures/schizophrenia/cars.yml with the data:
+You would then create a file db/fixtures/schizophrenia/cars.yml with the seed data:

     1:
       brand: Lotus